tuansydau/LemonadeStandWebsite/README.md

 If any fields are unable to be found, delete db.sqlite3 in the project main directory.
 Then run ```python manage.py runserver```.
 An admin account is required to repopulate the database, create one by running ```python manage.py createsuperuser``` and filling out the fields as desired.

-Thank you for the coding challenge
+Thank you for the opportunity to participate in this coding challenge.

 <i>Tuan Dau</i>